 3. Wijk aan Zee Beach

 Beach resort Wijk aan Zee is oddly famous for its out of place industrial look.
 Next to the village is the steel-making company Tata located, formerly the Dutch Hoogovens.
 The white fumes that rise of the dark industrial complex provide a surrealist backdrop of the beautiful white sandy beach and green and white dunes.

 How to get to Wijk aan zee Beach

 You can get to Wijk aan Zee by car only.
-From Amsterdam, take the A9 in direction of Alkmaar.
+From Amsterdam, take the A9 in the direction of Alkmaar.
 From the A9 follow signs to A22 Beverwijk.
 Right after the Velsertunnel take the turn in direction of Beverwijk/Velsen Noord/Corus.
 Follow signs to Wijk aan Zee.
 Parking is free.